TheKevJames/puppet-homebrew/README.md

 #### Ordering taps

-When both tapping a repo and installing a package from that repository, it is important to make sure the former happends first.
+When both tapping a repo and installing a package from that repository, it is important to make sure the former happens first.
 This can be accomplished in a few different ways: either by doing so on a per-package basis:

 ```puppet